 Circuitry that provides extremely useful functions like speaker-level inputs, RCA jack inputs, crossovers, and bass boost are part of this section of components, too.

 A step-up switched mode power supply (SMPS), identical to that used in a car amp, creates higher voltages from the +12V supply of the battery.
-This boosts the +12V voltage to provide a higher-power signal that is sent to speaker outputs where high power output can be used.
+This boosts the +12V voltage to create a higher-power supply that is sent to speaker outputs where high power output can be used.

 Without this, just like a marine radio or car stereo you’re limited to the amount of power that is produced from the +12V supply.
 That’s about 12W-18 watts or so which is pretty small.